tcalmant/ipopo/CONTRIBUTING.md

 ## Code contribution

-In order io contribute code to iPOPO, you must fork the project then use [GitHub Pull Requests](https://github.com/tcalmant/ipopo/pulls).
+In order to contribute code to iPOPO, you must fork the project then use [GitHub Pull Requests](https://github.com/tcalmant/ipopo/pulls).
 Your code will be reviewed, tested and inserted into the master branch.